nsrr/wsc-documentation/pages/nsrr-harmonized-introduction.md

 NSRR Harmonized version of WSC dataset provides users with a unique set of files with basic validations, summaries of annotations & channels, and Canonical files.
 This NSRR Harmonized version has gone through the below processing steps:
 1. Checks to identify inconsistent files
-    1. Evaluate consistent Data Delimiter and number of columns across all scoring files with particular category
+    1. Evaluate consistent Data Delimiter and number of columns across all scoring files within particular category
     2. Evaluate EDF Sample rate to identify any floating/weird values
     3. Evaluate EDF duration to identify any floating/weird values
     4. Evaluate alignment of Epochs and annotations